Spyyydi/AssToSrtConverter/README.md

 ---
 #### Generate timings
 For selected files (or for all files if no files selected) generates timings of unallocated actors.
 - For each new file excludes actors that were in previous files.
-(If you want to see all unallocated actors in file generate timings selecting only one file in the list)
+(If you want to see all unallocated actors in file generate timings selecting only one file in the list)<br>
+*If in `Select main actors` form checkbox checked then only main actors will be excluded from generated timings*<br>
 - For each actor generates only first three text lines with its timings if there are more than three text lines
 <br>